moesoha/as209306-bird-config/README.md

 ![AS209306](.readme/AS209306.svg)

-*Diagram represents the network structure in Oct.
-2020, it may be outdated.*
+*Diagram represents the network structure in Jan.
+2024, it may be outdated.*